Reeperto/college-notes/quarters/fall2023/CS002/week1/CppBasics.md

 ---
 title: C++ Basics Worksheet
-author: Eli Griffiths and Sophie Chen
+author: Eli Griffiths and Sophie Chen (checked by group 13 and 5)
 ---

 # Declaration and Initialization